Skip to content

 • imagizer_vision The Imagizer computer vision service log (face/eye detection and red-eye).

 • nginx_varn An internal access log.
-Used for debugging purposes. (default: disabled)
+Used for debugging. (default: disabled)

 • nginx_varn_err An internal access error log.
-Used for debugging purposes. (default: disabled)
+Used for debugging. (default: disabled)

 • imagizer_admin_access The admin access logs (from port 17006) in the combined format.